Py543/sql/adventureworks/README.md

 PersonID column in the Sales.Customer table.
 Display the CustomerID, StoreID, and TerritoryID columns along with the name columns.

-4. Write a query that joins the Sales.SalesOrderHeader table to the Sales.
-SalesPerson table.
-Join the BusinessEntityID column from the Sales.SalesPerson table to the SalesPersonID column in the Sales.SalesOrderHeader table.
-Display the SalesOrderID along with the SalesQuota and Bonus.

-5. The catalog description for each product is stored in the Production.ProductModel table.
+3. The catalog description for each product is stored in the Production.ProductModel table.
 Display the columns that describe the product from the Production.Product table, such as the color and size along with the catalog description for each product.

-6. Write a query that displays the names of the customers along with the product names that they have purchased.
+4. Write a query that displays the names of the customers along with the product names that they have purchased.
 Hint - Five tables will be required to write this query!